 Dumb Cane plants, also often known by their Latin name Dieffenbachia, are really easy to propagate.
-However, it can be a little dangerous to propagate them as their toxic sap can cause a whole range of issues and allergic reactions in humans and animals.
-So before propagating your Dumb Cane, be sure that you are taking all the right precautions.
+However, it can be a little dangerous as their toxic sap can cause a whole range of issues and allergic reactions in humans and animals.
+So before starting the process, be sure that you are taking all the right precautions.

-In this post we will guide you through the complete Dumb Cane propagation process; the various ways you can propagate your Dumb Cane, the dos and don’ts, what tools you’ll need to propagate as well issues to look out for to ensure a successful propagation.
+In this post we will guide you through the complete process; the various ways you can multiply your plant, the dos and don’ts, what tools you’ll need as well issues to look out for.

 What tools you will need to propagate a Dumb Cane plant?

 Let’s start off with the easy part.
 It’s important to make sure you have all the right tools before starting the process.

 Thick gardening gloves and protective clothing as Dumb Cane plants are very toxic to humans and pets

 Toothpick, plastic wrap and peat moss (if you are using the air layering method)